doeixd/create-infinite-resource-solid/README.md

 # `createInfiniteResource`

-A SolidJS primitive for managing paginated data fetching.
-Handles common infinite scrolling patterns.
+A SolidJS primitive for managing paginated data fetching with built-in memory management and intersection observer support.

 ## Instalation